o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 A packet discard accounts for any instance where a packet is dropped by a device, regardless of whether the discard was intentional or unintentional.

-Intended discards are packets dropped due to deliberate network policies or configurations designed to enforce security or quality of service.
+Intended discards are packets dropped due to deliberate network policies or configurations designed to enforce security or Quality of Service (QoS).
 For example, packets dropped because they match an Access Control List (ACL) denying certain traffic types.

 Unintended discards are packets that were dropped, which the network operator otherwise intended to deliver, i.e. which indicates an error state.
 There are many possible reasons for unintended packet loss, including: erroring links may corrupt packets in transit; incorrect routing tables may result in packets being dropped because they do not match a valid route; configuration errors may result in a valid packet incorrectly matching an ACL and being dropped.